uhh-lt/lt-expertfinder/README.md

 ## Set up your own LT Expertfinder Server
 If you are not interested in developing LT Expertfinder and just want to host your own LT Expertfinder Server, please follow the instructions below:

-#### 0. Requirements
-To quickly setup your own LT Expertfinder Server, you will have to install the following software:
-- Docker
-- Docker-Compose

 #### 1. Get the source code
 - Start by cloning this git repository
 - Let's assume the path on your local machine to this source code is now /path/to/lt-expertfinder/